 Andy Keenagh of Plastic surgeon explains the subtleties of marble as a natural stone that offers beauty, but demands special care.
+Find out more about our marble repairs and get a no-obligation estimate.

 Two of the ancient world’s most famous sculptures can help us to understand the level of fascination that marble holds in people’s perceptions; and the lengths that we must go to preserve its luxurious appearance.